VGit07/Banking-System-App/README.md

 # Banking System App 🏦

-A simple desktop banking system built in Python, CustomTkinter, & SQLite.It solves the problem of session and real-time data handling.
+A simple desktop banking system built in Python, CustomTkinter, & SQLite.
+It solves the problem of session handling and real-time data handling.

 ---
 ## 🚀 Features